Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

-5.1 e.
-The President may, on his or her initiative or at the request of an accredited delegate, invite individuals such as representatives of relevant scientific bodies to attend a Plenary Administrative Session in an advisory capacity.
+5.1 d.
+The President may, on his or her initiative or at the request of an Accredited Delegate, invite individuals such as representatives of relevant scientific bodies to attend a Plenary Administrative Session in an advisory capacity.

 5.2 a.
-A provisional agenda for a Plenary Administrative Session shall be prepared by the Secretary General and circulated to IACS accredited delegates, Correspondents and Representatives at least two months prior to the opening of an Assembly.
+A provisional agenda for a Plenary Administrative Session shall be prepared by the Secretary General and circulated to IACS Accredited Delegates and Correspondents at least two months prior to the opening of an Assembly.

 By-law 6: Modifications to the By-laws

-The By-laws may be modified by a simple majority of votes cast at a Plenary Administrative Session, held during a General Assembly, according to Statute 6.
+The By-laws may be modified by a simple majority of votes cast at a Plenary Administrative Session.

 Glossary: IACS Statutes and By-laws

-Accredited Delegate: the Delegate appointed to attend a Plenary Administrative Session of the IACS Assembly by the National Committee of an IUGG Adhering Body.
-An accredited delegate may vote on all IACS scientific matters and on IACS administrative and financial matters if the IUGG dues of the Adhering Body are paid.
+Accredited Delegate: the Delegate appointed to attend a Plenary Administrative Session of an IACS Assembly by an IUGG Adhering Body.
+The Accredited Delegate may, but does not need to be, the National Correspondent.
+An Accredited Delegate may vote on all IACS scientific matters and on IACS administrative and financial matters if the IUGG dues of the Adhering Body are paid.

-Assembly: an ordinary General Assembly, an extraordinary General Assembly, or a Scientific Assembly of IACS.
+Assembly: a General Assembly or a Scientific Assembly of IACS.

-(The) Bureau: the officers elected by a Plenary Administrative Session of an IACS Assembly.
+(The) Bureau: the officers elected by a Plenary Administrative Session at an Assembly of IACS.